alvarosf07/computer-science-DSA/3) Algorithms/2) Search Algorithms/2) Binary Search/1) Array Binary Search/README.md

 ```

+#### Time Complexity:
+1. **Finding Pivot Point (`find_pivot` function):**
+   - This step involves performing binary search to find the pivot point in the shifted array.
+   - The time complexity of binary search is O(log n), where n is the number of elements in the array.
+   - Therefore, finding the pivot point takes O(log n) time.

+2. **Binary Search (`binary_search` function):**
+   - After finding the pivot point, the algorithm performs binary search in one of the two halves of the array.
+   - The time complexity of binary search is O(log n), where n is the number of elements in the array.
+   - Therefore, binary search in the worst case takes O(log n) time.

+3. **Overall Time Complexity:**
-The overall time complexity of the Shifted Binary Search algorithm is dominated by the time complexity of finding the pivot point, as it is the most time-consuming step.
+   - The overall time complexity of the Shifted Binary Search algorithm is dominated by the time complexity of finding the pivot point, as it is the most time-consuming step.
-Therefore, the overall time complexity is O(log n), where n is the number of elements in the array.
+   - Therefore, the overall time complexity is O(log n), where n is the number of elements in the array.

+In summary, the Shifted Binary Search algorithm implemented in Python has a time complexity of `O(log n)`, making it an efficient approach for searching for a target element in a shifted array.